Hardziyevich/specific-group/practice/doc/recursion/task15.md

 ## Challenge: Find the Greatest Common Divisor

-In this lesson, you will find the greatest common divisor (GCD) using recursion.
+In this task, you will find the greatest common divisor (GCD) using recursion.

 ### What is GCD?